RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ![line_clip_poly.png](/assets/line_clip_poly.png)

 The code is rather straightforward.
 Compute the numerator and denominator in our earlier discussions of line segment to plane, avoid divide by zero issues, and keep track of a lo/hi time of intersection.
 Just be sure that the polygon is in counter-clockwise vertex order, and is a valid [convex hull](https://en.wikipedia.org/wiki/Convex_hull).
 We'll go over an algorithm for building 2D convex hulls later.
+Note we can of course use this algorithm on aabb's as well (though it wouldn't quite be optimal, will definitely get the job done).

 {% highlight cpp %}
 #define POLYGON_MAX_VERTS 8